Richard Guarasci: Wagner Plan for the Practical Liberal Arts

 Richard Guarasci's first project upon becoming Wagner College's provost in 1997 was to work with faculty on a reconfiguration of the curriculum, which was called the Wagner Plan for the Practical Liberal Arts.
-The Wagner Plan still forms the core of Wagner College's unique approach to undergraduate education.
-The Wagner Plan has three key elements: (1) A freshman “learning community” (often abbreviated FYP, for first-year program) consists of a pair of classes from different disciplines, taught by two professors, with a third course called a “reflective tutorial” emphasizing writing.
-The FYP also includes a variety of “experiential learning” opportunities — sometimes field trips, sometimes community work projects.
-(2) An intermediate learning community (or ILC) consists of a pair of complementary courses from different disciplines taught by a two-professor team.
-(3) The senior learning community (or SLC) for graduating students in each department consists of a capstone course, a senior thesis or project, and a certain number of hours invested in either community work or an internship.
+The Wagner Plan formed the core of Wagner College's unique approach to undergraduate education until it was dismantled in 2025.
+The Wagner Plan had three key elements: (1) A freshman “learning community” (often abbreviated FYP, for first-year program) consisted of a pair of classes from different disciplines, taught by two professors, with a third course called a “reflective tutorial” emphasizing writing.
+The FYP also included a variety of “experiential learning” opportunities — sometimes field trips, sometimes community work projects.
+(2) An intermediate learning community (or ILC) consisted of a pair of complementary courses from different disciplines taught by a two-professor team.
+(3) The senior learning community (or SLC) for graduating students in each department consisted of a capstone course, a senior thesis or project, and a certain number of hours invested in either community work or an internship.

 Port Richmond Partnership

-In 2009, President Richard Guarasci initiated a partnership between Wagner College and a variety of businesses, schools, churches and community organizations in the Staten Island community of Port Richmond, a high-needs black and Hispanic neighborhood about 3 miles from the college campus.
-The mission of the Port Richmond Partnership is to encourage sustainable relationships among members of the Port Richmond and Wagner College communities to enhance student learning and raise civic awareness, while also supporting collaborations that address significant challenges and establish measurable impacts in five high need areas: arts, education, health, economic development and immigration.
+In 2009, President Richard Guarasci initiated a partnership between Wagner College and a variety of businesses, schools, churches and community organizations in the Staten Island community of Port Richmond, a high-needs Black and Hispanic neighborhood about 3 miles from the college campus.
+The mission of the Port Richmond Partnership was to encourage sustainable relationships among members of the Port Richmond and Wagner College communities to enhance student learning and raise civic awareness, while also supporting collaborations that address significant challenges and establish measurable impacts in five high need areas: arts, education, health, economic development and immigration.

 A project separate from but very closely connected to the Port Richmond Partnership is called 30,000 Degrees, indicating the additional number of 4-year college degrees the project hopes to generate among Staten Island residents over a 10-year period.
-The project, spearheaded in 2015 by Richard Guarasci, is a partnership between Wagner College and the other two institutions of higher learning on Staten Island, St. John's University and the College of Staten Island, a City University of New York affiliate.
+The project, spearheaded in 2015 by Richard Guarasci, was a partnership between Wagner College and the other two institutions of higher learning on Staten Island, St. John's University and the College of Staten Island, a City University of New York affiliate.
 30,000 Degrees focuses upon college readiness programs embedded in Staten Island public schools, beginning with high schools and extending later to intermediate and elementary schools.
-One of these college-readiness programs is the Port Richmond Partnership Leadership Academy.
-As part of the PRPLA program, cohorts live and study on the Wagner College campus each summer, and competitive scholarships are available to participants.
+One of these college-readiness programs was the Port Richmond Partnership Leadership Academy.
+As part of the PRPLA program, cohorts lived and studied on the Wagner College campus each summer, and competitive scholarships were available to participants.